 What Is Digital Customer Onboarding?

-The term makes it different digital onboarding from typical, in-person onboarding: it is entirely online.
+The term makes digital onboarding different from typical, in-person onboarding: it is entirely online.
 Clients can engage in a process wherever they want, whenever they want, rather than waiting in your headquarters or store and taking their time.

-Furthermore, digital onboarding significantly depends on technology to expedite operations, such as training films that can be duplicated and emailed to all clients, as well as information sources for self-service user experiences.
+Furthermore, digital onboarding significantly depends on technology to expedite operations, such as training films that can be duplicated and emailed to all clients and information sources for self-service user experiences.

 Pros and Cons of Digital Customer Onboarding